 The short answer is that a Pomeranian Labrador mix dog has one purebred Pomeranian dog parent and one purebred Labrador Retriever dog parent.

-This is definitely the case in the earliest breedings.
-In later breedings, the puppies might come from two Pomeranian Labrador hybrid parent dogs.
+This is the case in the earliest breedings.
+The puppies might come from two Pomeranian Labrador hybrid parent dogs in later breedings.

 See a Pomeranian Labrador Mix Dog

-If you are wondering what the puppies might look like if you crossed a Pomeranian dog with a Labrador Retriever dog, this breeder’s YouTube video has the answers to that question.
+If you are wondering what the puppies might look like if you crossed a Pomeranian dog with a Labrador Retriever dog, this breeder’s YouTube video answers that question.

-One of the first things to notice is that the two puppies in the video look rather more different in many ways than alike!
+One of the first things to notice is that the two puppies in the video look different in many ways than alike!

-Even though both puppies have one Labrador Retriever parent dog and one Pomeranian parent dog, one puppy has more of the Pomeranian face and body style and the other puppy has more of the Labrador face and body style.
+Even though both puppies have one Labrador Retriever parent dog and one Pomeranian parent dog, one puppy has more of the Pomeranian face and body style, and the other has more of the Labrador face and body style.

-This is more likely to occur in earlier breedings, which we will get into more here later on.
+This is more likely to occur in earlier breedings, which we will get into later.